-Blue River Healthcare is a senior living facility located in Tishomingo, Oklahoma.
-This city has a population of 4,747 people.
-Sporting an overall grade of B-, this is likely a middle of the road nursing home.
-Based on our ratings, this nursing home has some redeeming qualities.
-This nursing home was stronger in some categories than others, but it didn't have any bad scores in any of our major categories.
+Blue River Healthcare is a facility located in Tishomingo, Oklahoma, a city with a population of 4,747 people.
+With an overall rating of B-, this is likely a middle of the pack nursing home.
+This nursing home seems to have a few things working in its favor.
+This facility was stronger in some categories than others, but it didn't have any poor grades in any of the four major categories.
 More information about these categories can be found below.

 Blue River Healthcare